B-Ricey763/resume/resume.typ

   role: "CS 2110 Undergraduate Teaching Assistant",
   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct a classroom of 30 students in Lab on topics such as binary numbers, circuit logic, and C programming], [Assist students struggling with course material in Office Hours to facilitate mastery in circuits, assembly, and C code], [Brainstorm and develop homework assignments and assignment auto-graders for the CS 2110 class], )
+  [Instruct a classroom of 30 students on topics such as circuit logic, assembly, and C programming], [Assist countless students learning course material in Office Hours to facilitate mastery in circuits, assembly, and C code], [Create and debug teaching tools such as simulators and autograders to aid student learning], )

 #exp_item(
   name: "Flowers Invention Studio",
-  role: "Provisional Protyping Instructor",
+  role: "Prototype Instructor",
   date: "May 2024 - Present",
   location: "Atlanta, GA",
-  [Teach anyone to use 3D printing, woodworking, or metalworking tools to create hands-on projects for any purpose ], [Gain experience and practice with tool groups, creating my own projects, to progress to a full Prototyping Instructor], [Maintain and service the tools in the shop, cleaning and fixing where needed in order to optimize operations], )
+  [Instruct users on woodworking, metalworking, 3D printing, and more to realize their project ideas ], [Maintain and service the tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and woodturning projects as a Woodworking Apprentice to gain specialized skills], )